How to Spend an Adventure-Filled Day in Page, AZ

 The Carl Hayden Visitor Center for the Glen Canyon Dam is located just off of US-89, on the west-side of the Colorado River (before the bridge that takes you into the main part of Page).
 Parking at the visitor center is free.

-What can you do at the Glen Canyon Dam?
+What Can You Do at the Glen Canyon Dam?

 There is a short movie in the visitor that explains how and why the Glen Canyon Dam was constructed.
-Then you can walk from the visitor center over the bridge and look down onto the dam.
+Then you can walk from the visitor center over the bridge and look over at the dam.
 For anyone interested in working on Junior Ranger badges, there are two opportunities - for both Glen Canyon as well as Rainbow Bridge.
 It took us less than 30 minutes to complete both.
 Rainbow Bridge is accessible from Lake Powell (depending on water levels) but note that this is a full-day boat ride, which might be hard for squirrely younger children.

 More Information on the Glen Canyon Dam & Visitor Center